trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 	End

 ### Example
-As a concrete example, we present the mesh file for a circular domain with five elemnents, shown in Fig. 8.15 of the book Implementing Spectral Methods, reproduced below.
+As a concrete example, we present the mesh file for a circular domain with five elements, shown in Fig. 8.15 of the book Implementing Spectral Methods, reproduced below.

 ![HexElement](SEMPoisson2DMesh.png)
 <p align = "center"> Fig. 3 The Quad mesh for a circle for whose mesh file is shown below.</p>

 The mesh has five elements with eight nodes.
-The outer boundary, called "outer" is of eight order, so has nine points defined for each curve.
+The outer boundary (called "outer") is eighth order, so it has nine points defined for each curve.

 	 8 5 8
 	0.7000000000000000 -0.7000000000000000